filariow/DockerSession/agenda.md

                -  Trigger a Build Pipeline
             -  Publish from Container Registry to a web site
                -  Azure Portal: Create a new `Web App for Containers`
-               -  Azure Devops: Create a Release Pipeline
+               -  Azure DevOps: Create a Release Pipeline

+11. To be continued:
+    1. Container Orchestrators:
+        - Docker Swarm
+        - Kubernetes

+    2. Service Meshes
+        - Istio
+        - Linkerd

 ## Useful links